-The Inga Foundation now works to help communities and farmers in Honduras, as well as elsewhere in the world, change from slash and burn to the one sustainable system that emerged from years of research; Inga Alley Cropping.
+The Inga Foundation now works to help communities and farmers in Honduras, as well as elsewhere in the world, change from slash-and-burn to the tried and tested alternative system that emerged from years of dedicated research- Inga Alley Cropping.

 Board of Trustees (UK):

 The Inga Foundation Board is made up of experts in tropical ecology who, between them, have over 150 years of experience.